Ptrskay3/async-await/slides.md

 # Channels

+- The producer/consumer model.
+Producers asynchronously produce data, and consumers asynchronously consume that data — or more simply put, a communication/synchronization model via message passing.

-- A communication/synchronization model via message passing.
-Can be used with OS threads, async context, coroutines.. basically everywhere.
+- Can be used with OS threads, async context, coroutines.. basically everywhere.
   - __1:1__: Just like a real-world channel, it has two ends, and they can communicate.
   - __1:N__: One sender communicates with many receivers.
 E.g. broadcasting messages to clients
   - __N:1__: Many senders and one receiver communicates.
 E.g. Gathering results from multiple sources.